-Antisemitism, or anti-Jewish hatred, predates Christianity and has been called "the Longest Hatred".
-Its persistence is not doubted, yet precise definitions of antisemitism, its scale and its contemporary nature can cause heated debate.
+Antisemitism has been called 'the Longest Hatred'.
+Its persistence is not doubted, yet precise definitions of antisemitism can cause heated debate.

 It can come in many shapes and forms: street racism, state-backed terrorism, lunatic conspiracy theories, sly remarks, Holocaust denial and inversion, or in supposedly intellectual and academic works.